puppetlabs/puppetlabs-powershell/README.md

 ##### `timeout`

 Sets the maximum time in seconds that the command should take.
 Valid options: Number or string representation of a number.
 Default: 300.
+A value of `0` for this property will result in using the default timeout of 300.
+Inifinite timeout is not supported in this module, but large timeouts are allowed if needed.

 ##### `tries`